Americans love to buy, buy, buy. How else can you explain things like Etsy, subscription boxes and the Apple Watch?

 You get green points for throwing away less plastic, too.

 Some people pay for moving boxes, shipping boxes, businesslike “banker’s boxes” or storage cartons printed in decorative hues.

 But why would you buy boxes when you can get free ones at supermarkets, pharmacies, office-supply places and liquor stores?

 - Check the mixed paper and cardboard bins at the recycling center.
 You’ll find boxes of every shape and size.
-Some aren’t broken down (grrr … pet peeve), and others have been flattened but can be reshaped and re-taped.

 - Any workplace that has printers and/or copy machines likely tosses out perfectly good boxes with lids.

 - At the supermarket, politely ask if there are any “apple boxes.”
 These super-sturdy numbers are great for long-term storage.

 - Liquor boxes are great, too — after all, they protect bottles from breakage during shipping.
 I’m storing stuff in a liquor box that’s 41 years old.
 But don’t use these for shipping; any labeling or branding on a box that indicates it could carry alcohol (among other prohibited items) could lead the U.S. Postal Service to deny shipment.

 Companies such as Cuisinart and Baby Brezza have created machines ($100 and up) to strain Junior’s peaches and green beans.
 There’s even a coffeemaker-like machine that mixes baby formula.

 Please.
 The blender or food processor you already own will do the same thing, and so will an artfully wielded fork.